rishav11/visualization/README.md

 ### Viniel
 * Created Logger class which gets class names, class instances, global variables and their values and writes it to variables_log.txt
-* Wrote python script to inject logger lines into Java files at lines where a global variable is changed
+* Wrote python script to copy logger class to source directory and inject logger lines into Java files at lines where a global variable is changed
 * Helped perform user studies

 ### Ze